YET-Another-Github-Account/Blockchain-Analytics/README.md

 ### Summary
 The active GitHub indicates a strong adoption of The Graph for creating APIs that server dApps.
 For this evaluation a tool for creating advanced analytical functions is mandatory.
 By design GraphQL doesn’t provide these rich analytical functions like SQL does.
 Therefore The Graph wasn’t probably the right architectural choice from the beginning on and serves a different use-case which is API creation.
 Out of scope in this evaluation were overall system design like the concepts of Indexers, Curators and Delegators.
+Both the open-source license of the overall GitHub project and the usage the open-source database PostgreSQL are well aligned with ([DeFi paradigms])(https://github.com/ong/awesome-decentralized-finance#what-is-decentralized-finance) of decentralization and open-source.